 Disclaimer: Cost of our breakfast and dinner to this budget is not included.
 In case you’re wondering, we bought our breakfast at 7 Eleven and happily enjoyed some coffee and bread while on the bus.
 Details of the food we ate for dinner is also included in our post of must-try restaurants in Dumaguete.

 I have also included some notes and travel tips to help you enjoy your trip:

-2. Prior going to the wharf, make sure that you purchase your food beforehand as there are no restaurants at the sandbar.
-That is if you’re not on an organized tour.
+2. Prior going to the wharf, make sure that you purchase your food beforehand.
+There are no restaurants at the sandbar.
+That is if you’re not on an organised tour.

 3. There are no changing rooms/ restrooms at the sandbar.
 If your boat has a built-in restroom, good for you.
 If not, no worries.
 There are comfort/ shower rooms at the wharf where you can change.
-There is no fee to use the restroom but if you’d like to have a shower you can buy one gallon of fresh water at 20 Php per container.
+There is no fee to use the restroom.
+But if you’d like to have a shower you can buy one gallon of fresh water at 20 Php per container.
 Remember to inquire first for change of price.